Laser ResurfacingSkip to the navigation

-- A condition in which the edge of the eyelid rolls outward and exposes the inside of the eyelid (ectropion).
-This is a rare but serious complication of laser treatment in the eye area.
+- A condition in which the edge of the eyelid rolls outward and exposes the inside of the eyelid.
+(This is called ectropion.)
+It is a rare but serious complication of laser treatment in the eye area.
 Surgery is sometimes needed to correct it.
-It is more likely to occur in people who have a loose lower eyelid or who have had surgery on their lower eyelids (blepharoplasty).
+It is more likely to occur in people who have a loose lower eyelid or who have had surgery (blepharoplasty) on their lower eyelids.

 What To Think About

 Laser resurfacing first injures or wounds the skin and then destroys the top layers.
-You need to prepare yourself for how your skin will look immediately after treatment and throughout the healing process.
-It is also extremely important for you to follow your doctor's instructions on caring for your skin after the treatment, so you can avoid infection and help your skin heal.
+You need to prepare yourself for how your skin will look after treatment and throughout the healing process.
+It is also very important for you to follow your doctor's instructions on caring for your skin after the treatment.
+This will help you avoid infection and help your skin heal.

-Be sure that your doctor understands what you hope to achieve and that you understand what results you can realistically expect.
-Even with realistic expectations, you may not see results for several weeks or months after laser resurfacing.
-You may need more than one treatment to achieve the results you want.
+Be sure that your doctor knows what you hope to achieve.
+And make sure that you know what results you can expect.
+Even with realistic expectations, you may not see results for several weeks or months after the treatment.
+And you may need more than one treatment to get the results you want.

-After laser resurfacing, you will need to wear sunscreen every day and avoid sun exposure as much as possible.
-New skin is more susceptible to damage and discoloration from sunlight.
+After laser resurfacing, you will need to wear sunscreen every day and avoid the sun as much as you can.
+New skin is more likely to be damaged and change color from sunlight.

 Options for resurfacing

-Laser resurfacing, chemical peel, and dermabrasion are the most commonly used techniques for improving the texture and appearance of the skin.
-Although these techniques use different methods, they have basically the same effect on the skin: they destroy and remove the upper layers of skin to allow for skin regrowth.
+Laser resurfacing, chemical peel, and dermabrasion are the most common techniques to improve the texture and look of the skin.
+These techniques use different methods, but they have basically the same effect on the skin.
+They destroy and remove the upper layers of skin to allow the skin to regrow.